 Reformation Bible College (RBC) is striving to redefine what a Bible college is and can be.
 Unlike most Bible colleges, RBC is inspired by the model of John Calvin’s Academy in sixteenth-century Geneva.
-This means that RBC focuses on teaching the content of the Bible, but we do not combine that with dispensationalist theology.
+This means that RBC focuses on teaching the content of the Bible, but we do not teach it through the lens of dispensationalist theology.
 RBC is self-consciously Reformed.
 The historical confessions of the Reformed faith (for example, the Belgic Confession, the Heidelberg Catechism, the Canons of Dordt, and the Westminster Standards) express our theology.

 The requirements of the individual courses are also demanding and reflect our commitment to high academic standards.
-Students read, on average, approximately 1,000 pages per course, and this reading includes primary sources as well as some of the most important secondary sources.
+Although the requirements vary depending on the level of the course, the topic, and the professor, students read on average between 800 and 1200 pages per course.
+This reading includes primary sources as well as some of the most important secondary sources available.
 By reading these classic works, students are encouraged to enter into the conversation with the greatest theological minds in church history.
-Students are thus expected to know not only what they believe but why they believe it, and they are expected to learn how to express their own ideas clearly in writing.
-To this end, research papers and essays are a major component of many classes.
+Many of our courses also require extensive writing assignments.
+Students are expected to know not only what they believe but why they believe it, and they are expected to learn how to express their own ideas clearly.
+Writing assignments help students develop the ability to communicate clearly and effectively.

 Dr. Keith Mathison is Professor of Systematic Theology at Reformation Bible College.